Beginning C++ Programming – From Beginner to Beyond

 * And much more.

-How is this C++ course different to other courses?
+How is this C++ course different from other courses?

 You will learn Modern C++, for one.
 Many, perhaps most other courses on Udemy teach you old, obsolete versions of C++.
-If you are going to learn C++, it’s imperitive that you learn the Modern version to maximise your career opportunities and to ensure your skills are up to date.
+If you are going to learn C++, it’s imperative that you learn the Modern version to maximize your career opportunities and to ensure your skills are up to date.

 The course format includes theory and concepts which are then reinforced with live code examples.
 Often the C++ debugger is used to step through code and analyze variables to better understand the behavior of C++.
 The instructor also uses a pen tablet to write on the screen and provide even more visual explanations.

-You won’t find better C++ training anywhere, and you will struggle to find someone with as much industry and training experience than your instructor Frank has.
+You won’t find better C++ training anywhere, and you will struggle to find someone with as much industry and training experience as your instructor Frank has.